 For more information, browse the rest of our site.
 The About Us section has information about our staff, confidentiality, and FAQs.
 Or call x3500 and arrange to speak with a clinician.
 You can also learn more about our services and what to expect at an initial consultation appointment by viewing the videos below, or by clicking here.

 A Message on Recent Events

 The American University Counseling Center staff acknowledges the range of emotions that many students, faculty, and staff are experiencing following recent shootings and other acts of violence, both within the United States and worldwide.
 We offer our support and condolences to those who have been impacted by such events directly and indirectly.
 We encourage you to reach out to friends and family for support, participate in self-care activities, and allow yourself to set boundaries in interactions in order to best care for yourself.

 As a staff, we are committed to providing culturally sensitive and affirming services for all students and to creating a safe and respectful environment where students can explore and discuss experiences of prejudice, discrimination, and oppression.
-If you have been impacted by recent events and would like to discuss your concerns further with a Counseling Center clinician, we encourage you to schedule an initial consultation appointment (202-885-3500) or to stop by the Counseling Center during urgent care walk-in hours (M-F, 2-4 pm).
+If you have been impacted by recent events and would like to discuss your concerns further with a Counseling Center clinician, we encourage you to schedule an initial consultation appointment (202-885-3500) or to stop by the Counseling Center during Urgent Care Drop-in Hours (M-F, 2-4 pm).
 Resources listed below may provide additional support.